opleary/PHP2650Project/index.md

 and the conditional inference model found to be most important in the training process on the employee turnover data.

+![CIF Variable Importance Employee Turnover Data.
+Industry, age.way, and age are among the top 3.](img/cif.var_imp_turn.png)

 ![RSF Variable Importance Employee Turnover Data.
 Industry, age, and age.way are among the top 3.](img/rsf.var_imp_turn.png)

-![CIF Variable Importance Employee Turnover Data.
-Industry, age, and traffic are among the top 3.](img/cif.var_imp_turn.png)

 <u>Prediction Error Curves</u>